Learn Java Easy. Chapter 14 Exercises

 }

 Exercise 3.
-Write a Program that copies the content from output.txt to destination.txt
+Write a program that copies the content of output.txt to destination.txt

 Solution: